collabnix/dockerlabs/README.md

 Then Welcome !
 You are at the right place.

 This repository brings you tutorials that help you get hands-on experience using Docker & Kubernetes.
 Here you will find a mix of labs and tutorials that will help you, no matter if you are a beginner, SysAdmin, IT Pro or Developer.
 Yes, you read it correct !
 Its $0 learning platform.
 You don't need any infrastructure.
-Most of the tutorials runs on [Play with Docker Platform](http://play-with-docker.com).
+Most of the tutorials runs on [Play with Docker Platform](https://play-with-docker.com) & [Play with Kubernetes Platform](https://play-with-k8s.com).
 This is a free browser based learning platform for you.
-Docker tools like Docker Engine, Docker Compose & Docker Machine are already installed for you.
-All you need is to get started.
+Docker tools like Docker Engine, Docker Compose & Docker Machine are already installed.
+Hence, we have everything ready for you to get started with.

 [![Twitter URL](https://img.shields.io/twitter/url/https/twitter.com/fold_left.svg?style=social&label=Follow%20%40collabnix)](https://twitter.com/collabnix)

+## Join Worldwide DockerLabs contributors via [DockerLabs Slack Channel](https://collabnix.slack.com)

 # Categories